 - Belgium: The initial threshold of 24 days was increased to 34 days with effect from 2022 by means of an amendment to the double tax convention concluded between the two countries. - France: The initial threshold of 29 days was renegotiated and increased to 34 days from 1 January 2023.
-This increase has been formalised through an amendment to the tax treaty between both countries, signed on 7 November 2022, which still needs to be ratified by France. - Germany: The initial threshold of 19 days was recently renegotiated and increased to 34 days from 1 January 2024.
-This increase has been formalised through an amendment to the tax treaty between Germany and Luxembourg, signed on 6 July 2024, which has been ratified by both countries.
+This increase has been formalised through an amendment to the tax treaty between both countries, signed on 7 November 2022, which still needs to be ratified by France. - Germany: The initial threshold of 19 days was renegotiated and increased to 34 days from 1 January 2024.
+This increase has been formalised through an amendment to the tax treaty between Germany and Luxembourg, signed on 6 July 2024.